ripper7375/trading-alerts-saas-v7/docs/policies/07-dlocal-integration-rules.md

   const user = await prisma.user.findUnique({
     where: { id: userId },
     include: {
-      subscription: true
+      subscription: true,
-    }
+    },
   });

   // Check 1: Already used 3-day plan (lifetime restriction)
   if (user.hasUsedThreeDayPlan) {
     return {
       allowed: false,
       reason: '3-day plan is a one-time offer.
-Please select monthly plan.'
+Please select monthly plan.', };
-    };
   }

-  // Check 2: Currently has active subscription (any type) if (user.subscription &&
+  // Check 2: Currently has active subscription (any type) if (
+    user.subscription &&
     user.subscription.expiresAt &&
-      user.subscription.expiresAt > new Date()) {
+    user.subscription.expiresAt > new Date()
+  ) {
     return {
       allowed: false,
+      reason:
-      reason: 'You already have an active PRO subscription.
-The 3-day plan cannot be purchased while you have active PRO access.'
+        'You already have an active PRO subscription.
+The 3-day plan cannot be purchased while you have active PRO access.', };
-    };
   }